What is a “Dispensation”?

 Misconception: What is true in one dispensation may not be true in another dispensation.

 Some features introduced in one dispensation carry over to subsequent dispensations, some do not.
 Those features that do not carry over are valid only for the dispensation under which they were operative.
-For example, under the Law Israel was obligated to keep the Mosaic Law; however, in the subsequent dispensation (usually called “grace”), the church is not enjoined to keep the Mosaic Law (ceremonies, priesthood, sacrifices, etc.), in fact the point is explicitly made that we are not under the Law (Rom.
+For example, under the Law Israel was obligated to keep the Mosaic Law; however, in the current dispensation (usually called “Grace”), the Church is not enjoined to keep the Mosaic Law (ceremonies, priesthood, sacrifices, etc.), in fact the point is explicitly made that we are not under the Law (Rom.
 6:15; 1 Cor.
 9:20; Gal.
 5:18).
 Of course, some features introduced in one dispensation do carry over to subsequent dispensations.
-For example, the principle of faith unto salvation, introduced after man’s fall, is still the only means of salvation.
 To know what features are active in each dispensation requires a careful study of each dispensation.

 Misconception: Each dispensation involves a different way of salvation.